-There are a range of matters which can be dealt with as statutory nuisances and which can be investigated to determine if they are prejudicial to health, or interfere with a person's use and enjoyment of their property.
+There are a range of matters which can be dealt with as nuisances that affect a person’s health or interfere with the enjoyment of their property.

 Noise for example:

-- Noisy neighbours (e.g. loud music, loud televisions, alarms, building or DIY work at unreasonable times of the day)
+- Noisy neighbours (such as loud music, loud televisions, alarms, building or DIY work at unreasonable times of the day)

-- Noise from commercial or industrial premises (e.g. entertainment, alarms, air conditioning, building or demolition work)
+- Noise from commercial or industrial premises (such as entertainment, alarms, air conditioning, building or demolition work)

 - Noise from car alarms